 The approach to future land assembly within the precinct has a been a key focus of the preparation of the LSP.
-Using the proposed road and public open space network, seven (7) separate development cells (Development Cells 01 - 07) have been defined to facilitate future development as depicted in the Development Plan (Plan 2).
+Using the proposed road and public open space network, seven (7) eight (8) separate development cells (Development Cells 01 - θ 7 08) have been defined to facilitate future development as depicted in the Development Plan (Plan 2).

 The development of the cells independently of each other will be facilitated by the provision of key infrastructure under the DCP for the precinct, reducing reliance on typical estate land developers and providing a wider range of future development options for existing landowners with the precinct.
-Development consistency across the precinct will be delivered through the implementation of public realm and private realm design guidelines.
+Development consistency across the precinct will be delivered through the implementation of public and private realm design guidelines.

-Refer to Forrestfield North Residential Precinct - Development Plan (Plan 2) for additional information.
+Refer to Forrestfield North High Wycombe South Residential Precinct - Development Plan (Plan 2) for additional information.